 Often the property world views a rising interest rate cycle with too much dread.
-Rate hikes will increase the cost of debt, although no central bank wants to downturn.
+Rate hikes will increase the cost of debt, although no central bank wants to slow lending to the point of causing a downturn.
 Policymakers look to curb excess while allowing sustained growth.
 The Bank of England steadily raised interest rates from 2004 to 2007, but commercial property yields hardened.
 This was because a buoyant occupier market, and the resulting rental growth gave property investors the confidence to buy.
+Higher interest rates will cause money growth should give more investors the confidence to make leveraged buys, particularly given the supply problems found across global occupier markets.
+We see this being particularly the case in the coming years, as financial markets have often over-estimated the pace at which monetary policy will tighten, while the property world has under-estimated how quickly leasing supply is eroding.
+The temptation to buy vacant properties for a quick refurbishment is likely to